Frequently Asked Questions

 Q: What is CBD and how does it work?

 A: Cannabidiol (CBD) is a naturally occurring cannabinoid constituent of cannabis.
 It was discovered in 1940 and initially thought not to be pharmaceutically active.
 It is one of at least 113 cannabinoids identified in hemp plants, accounting for up to 40% of the plant’s extract.
 We all have a human endocannabinoid system (ECS) that works to maintain homeostasis by utilizing cannabinoid receptors throughout the body.
 Phytocannabinoids (CBD) may help the ECS to maintain a healthy state which may lead to improve overall health.
 All cannabinoids, including CBD, attach themselves to certain receptors in the body to produce their effects.
-CBD products restore your endocannabinoid (ECS) system bringing your bodies cannabinoid system (CB1 & CB2) back to a healthy state.
-Most people are deficient in CBD.
-Taking CBD restores your bodies endocannabinoid system to a healthy state by influencing the body to use more of its own cannabinoids.
+CBD products restore your endocannabinoid (ECS) system bringing your bodies cannabinoid system (CB1 & CB2) back .
+Taking CBD restores your bodies endocannabinoid system by influencing the body to use more of its own cannabinoids.